Right-shoring: how to beat overwhelm and burnout in your accountancy firm

 When this happens, your expert team gets pulled away from high-value work and buried in admin.

-The essential link – how overwork becomes burnout in accountancy
+The essential link – how overwork becomes accounting firm burnout

-Overwork is a driver of burnout, especially in fields like accountancy, where chronic workload, role ambiguity, and performance pressure can become a real problem.
+Overwork is a driver of accountant burnout.
+That’s because in this profession, chronic workload, role ambiguity, and performance pressure can become real problems.
 When accountants consistently push beyond healthy limits, their ability to recover dwindles.
 This leads to chronic exhaustion, reduced motivation, and emotional detachment from their work.

 Over time, this cycle of overwork not only harms individual wellbeing but also the quality of work, making burnout a persistent risk within the profession.